Pro Bono Network FAQs

 Q: Who can I contact if I have additional questions?

 A: Tahirih’s pro bono case placements are managed through local offices.
-If you have additional questions, please contact our team in Baltimore, Greater DC, or Houston.
+If you have additional questions, please contact our team in Baltimore, Greater DC, Houston, or the San Francisco Bay Area.